 Members can indicate to the Trustees the persons to whom they wish any benefits to be paid in the event of their death.
-The Trustees will then be able to take members' wishes into account, although they are not obliged to do so.
+The Trustees will then be able to take members' wishes into account, although they are not obliged to follow them if there is good reason.
 Members are also urged to review their Expression of Wish Form from time to time, especially if their circumstances change.

-Expression of Wish Forms are available on request from the Plan Administrator, Scottish Widows, at the address shown on page 3 or can be downloaded from the Plan website www.scottishwidows.co.uk/save/royalmaildcplan
+Expression of Wish Forms are available on request from the Plan Administrator, Scottish Widows, at the address shown on page 3, by phone on 0800 092 8263, or can be downloaded from the Plan website www.scottishwidows.co.uk/save/royalmaildcplan